-Tate Library collects a range of published material including books, exhibition catalogues, printed journals and ephemera, which form the core of the main Library collection.
-Tate Library's holdings include a number of special collections which comprises rare, valuable, fragile books and catalogues, as well as artists' books and zines, artists' serials and photobooks.
-These special collection items are acquired for purposes of study, as well as for exhibition and display.
+Tate Library collects published material including books, exhibition catalogues, journals, and ephemera, which form the core of the main Library collection.
+Tate Library's holdings include a number of special collections which comprises rare and valuable publications by artists including artists' books, serials photobooks, zines and ephemera.
+These special collection items are acquired for purposes of exhibition and display, in addition to study and research.